-Best PS4 Trade-In Deals to Upgrade to a PS5
+Best PS4 Trade-In Prices for Your PS5 Upgrade

 Gaming

-Best PS4 Trade-In Deals to Upgrade to a PS5
+Best PS4 Trade-In Prices for Your PS5 Upgrade

-This is a look at the places you can trade-in your PS4 for a PS5 in 2020.
+This is a look at the places you can trade-in your PS4 for a PS5 in 2020 and the best deals as of the PS5 release week.

-There is one set of PS4 trade-in deals that can help you save up to $200 and you can trade-in towards a PS5 at other retailers.
+GameStop no longer offers a trade-in bonus, but you can still get a decent amount of cash or in-store credit for your console.

 Here is a look at the current trade-in options that you can use to turn your PS4 or PS4 Pro into credit towards your new console.

-PS4 Trade-In Deals & Prices
+PS4 Trade-In Prices

-GameStop is offering a big promotion for the PS5 and Xbox Series X.

-If you go this route, the prices above are good through the end of November, but this means you need to buy a PS5 at GameStop before the end of November and trade-in your old console by that date.
+If you wait, we could see another set of PS4 trade-in promotions, but there is a chance that these will come back yet this year or even in early 2021.
 Here are the current PS4 trade-in deals and prices at other popular retailers.

-The big catch with the prices below is that you need to trade-in your console today, which means more than a month without a console.
+The big catch with the prices below is that you need to trade-in your console today, which means spending some time without a console.

 Read: Get the Best Gaming Chair You Can Buy